-A Place For Criminal Activity
+Why the Dark Web is a Place For Criminal Activity

 The media and news sites describe the Dark Web as the hub of criminal activity, and there is some truth to that.
 Research shows that Dark Web activity has increased by 300% since 2017, leading to increased cyber-crimes and malicious activities.

-Websites and people that don’t want to be found make the collective Dark Web what it is – a dangerous place.
-While some people find this the perfect opportunity to evade government controls and censorships, others indulge in highly illegal activity as they hide behind anonymity.
+Websites and people who don’t want to be found make the collective Dark Web what it is — a dangerous place.
+While some people find this the perfect opportunity to evade government controls and censorship, others indulge in highly illegal activity as they hide behind anonymity.
 For example, you need a special browser to get into these sites, which makes it vital to keep your internet activity and privacy anonymous when visiting them.

-These illegal activities include forging security payment card information, source code leakages, identity theft, and exploitative content involving children and the pornographic industry.
+Dark Web illegal activities include forging security payment card information, source code leakages, identity theft, and exploitative content involving children and the pornographic industry.
 Despite increased security measures and complex defense systems, organizations often lose the battle against these cyber-attacks.

 Reinforce your business with “iDenfy shield” – fraud prevention package.
 Book a demo here.

-Black Market Trends That Are A Threat To Your Safety
+Black Market Trends Threatening Users’ Safety

 When it comes to your safety on the Dark Web, the dangers here are very different from what you’d encounter on the surface web.
 Let’s explore these dangers in further detail:

 For starters, your very own identity might not remain yours if it isn’t secured adequately.
-Digital ID verification has been the target of many cybercrimes and malicious activities such as deepfake software on the dark web.
+Digital ID verification has been the target of many cybercrimes and malicious activities, such as deepfake software on the dark web.